The Founding Intents of the United States of America.

 One way to weaken the influence of money in politics would be to increase the number or representatives, by tripling or quadrupling the number of districts.
 This would create addressable challenges in legislating but would reduce the impact of money in politics as campaigns would be more dependent on direct local interaction.
 Individual races become less important, and there are only so many hours in a day to persuade public opinion through advertising and media.
 The constitution guarantees states the right to equal suffrage, so in addition to potentially quadrupling the size of the house, the senate would also need to be increased in size, perhaps instead of two senators from each state we would expand it to 8.
 The president’s veto would be addressed through this expansion, as a popular government where the representatives and senators were truly representative of the popular interest, by refocusing their attention on local campaigning and creating a reliance on the public, would allow the president’s veto to be overruled more easily than it is presently.
 Of course, this may not achieve the desired result because money could just as well focus all their efforts behind the senate and the president to protect their interests.

 I don’t recommend this course of action because I believe no matter how the legislature is constituted; money will decide matters of the state.
 I know of no example at any point in history in democratic governments where this hasn’t been true.
-This is why I believe Centers for Economic Planning are the only way to achieve democracy, through an institution, possessed of assets, under the firm control of the public, possessed of the means to participate in government on behalf of the citizens.
+This is why I believe Centers for Economic Planning are the only way to achieve democracy, through an institution, possessed of assets, under the firm control of the public, possessed of the means to participate in investment politics on behalf of the citizens.